metablaster/WindowsFirewallRuleset/Modules/Ruleset.Initialize/Help/en-US/Initialize-Service.md

 for the purpose of testing project code for many environment scenarios that end users may have.
 It should be used in conjunction with the rest of a module "Ruleset.Initialize"

-TODO: Optionally set services to automatic startup, most of services are needed only to run code.
-\[System.ServiceProcess.ServiceController\[\]\]
-TODO: RemoteRegistry starts on demand and stops on it's own when not used, no need to start it, only manual trigger start is needed
+TODO: Some services are logged as change from ex. from Manual to Manual, but that's not change, this will happen ie. if restarting service.

 ## RELATED LINKS